nickrw/TWGbot/README.md

   speaks the key.
 This can be used to make the bot seem a little less monotonous, as it won't necessarily say the same things constantly.

+  For example:

+        cheese: "I like cheese"

+  The bot will always say "I like cheese" for that key

+        cheese:
+          - "I like cheddar"
+          - "I like wensleydale"

+  The bot will pick randomly between these two different cheeses each time.

 * Interpolation variable ("So and so %{player} did X") can be used multiple times within a string, and they may also be omitted.